takenet/textc-csharp/README.md

 ```
 > remind me to write some unit tests for the library
-Reminder 'write some unit tests for the library ' added successfully for 'someday'
+Reminder 'write some unit tests for the library' added successfully for 'someday'

 > calendar, remind to pay my bills today
 Reminder 'pay my bills' added successfully for 'today'